Pylons/pyramid/docs/narr/subrequest.rst

 :meth:`~pyramid.request.Request.invoke_subrequest`.
 You should construct a new request instead as demonstrated in the above example, using :meth:`pyramid.request.Request.blank`.
-Once you've constructed a request object, you'll need to massage the it to match the view callable you'd like to be executed during the subrequest.
+Once you've constructed a request object, you'll need to massage it to match the view callable you'd like to be executed during the subrequest.
 This can be done by adjusting the subrequest's URL, its headers, its request method, and other attributes.
 The documentation for :class:`pyramid.request.Request` exposes the methods you